Applications for 2022 program now being accepted

-Artists are encouraged to apply for this grant to become Alberta’s Artist in Residence for a one-year term.
-Through this grant, the Artist in Residence will:
+Artists are encouraged to apply for this grant to become Alberta’s Artist in Residence / Arts Ambassador for a one-year term.

 - Indigenous artists

 - artists from culturally diverse communities*

 - Francophone artists